cgjeffries/DxCore/megaavr/extras/testCases/analogReadEnableDifferential/README.md

 ## Expected Output
 Single Ended Mode
- - `(Default)` output will be 0 indicating the ADC is in single-ended mode.
+ - `Single Ended Mode: (ConvMode = #)` output will be 0 indicating the ADC is in single-ended mode.
  - Average sample output is ~5v
 Differential Mode
- - `(Enabled)` output should be 1 indicating the analogReadEnableDifferential function executed sucessfully and enabled differential mode on the ADC.
+ - `"Differential Mode: (ConvMode = #)` output should be 1 indicating the analogReadEnableDifferential function executed sucessfully and enabled differential mode on the ADC.
  - Average sample output is ~5v minus negative pin input

 ## Results
-Result sample output demonstrates the single ended mode outputting 5v and the analogReadEnableDifferential function sucessfully enabling differential mode and outputting the differential voltage (positive minus negative).
+Result sample output demonstrates the output variations in modifying the postive and negative input volatges and toggling single ended or differential mode.
+The results trends are consistent with expected values.